annotation/stam/extensions/stam-textvalidation/README.md

 * ``text``: The exact text of the annotation that is being pointed to.
 * ``checksum``: The SHA-1 checksum of the text of the annotation.
 We use SHA-1 because it is *fast* and *small enough* (40 bytes).
 It does not offer strong cryptographic security though.

-The advantage over `text` over `checksum` is that it is directly interpretable and facilitates readability of a serialisation.
-However, for very large texts this may become a nuisance and a `checksum` may be more appropriate.
+The advantage of `text` over `checksum` is that it is directly interpretable and facilitates readability of a serialisation.
+However, for large texts the overhead may become a nuisance and a `checksum` may be more appropriate.

 It is *NOT REQUIRED* for implementations to keep these properties throughout the lifetime of the model.
 Implementations *SHOULD* merely consult them at parse-time and *SHOULD* recompute them at serialisation time.